FayStatha/OS-NTUA-2020/README.md

 Third lab was about understanding pipes.
 Fourth (and last) lab was about understanding sockets and server-client connection.

-All the assignements can be found in the folder of each lab.
-The assignements language is greek.
+All the assignments can be found in the folder of each lab.
+The assignments language is greek.

 Team members: